rowangithub/DOrder/README.md

 	The tool is currently incompatible with OCaml 4.0+.
 We hope to improve our code in the future.
 	The following instructions assume OCaml library is installed under /usr/local/lib/ocaml/, which is also the default setting.
-If not, please make necessary changes according to your machine.
+Please make necessary changes according to your machine.

 2. Z3 4.3: